witstan/Java-Learning/README.md

 > learnt about contents below
 1. Thread

+And start to learn advanced content and to use IDEA

 # Daily Update on 2022/12/18
 > Project with 97% progress
 dizzy and headache